cgosec/FWParser/README.md

 # Parameters
 **-d DIR, --dir DIR**

 Use this to parse a whole directory.
-Make sure only valid gz files are in there. (either -d or -f is needed)
+Make sure only valid text, gz or xz files are in there. (either -d or -f is needed)

 **-f FILE, --file FILE**